drKreso/md_data/README.md

 ## Limitations

 * No nested context allowed(yet)
-* Tests for misformed data definition
+* Tests for mis formed data definition
 * Support for same dimension instance value and resolving of ambiguity

 ## Contributing